OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 * Augment RFC8345 via more sophisticated approach as suggested in {{?I-D.davis-opsawg-some-refinements-to-rfc8345}}, more complex but improves the integrity of the model, same instance structures produced

-* Start working on RFC8345 bis that provides backward compatible enhancement (similar to {{?I-D.davis-opsawg-some-refinements-to-rfc8345}} approach without augmentations)
+* Consider a RFC8345bis that provides backward compatible enhancement (similar to {{?I-D.davis-opsawg-some-refinements-to-rfc8345}} approach without augmentations)

 We suggest to start to work on RFC8345 bis to provide the backward compatible way to support multipoint connectivity